Great Engagement Portrait Tips

 There are many other things to consider, but here are just a few more to round out our long list of recommendations.

 - Avoid alcohol and get a good night’s sleep before your engagement photos.
 Bags under your eyes detract from your photos.

-- Plan on leaving cell phones, purses, bags, makeup, and other accessories are hidden safely in your car.
-If your keys are bulky, remove everything but your car key from your ring or put them in your back pocket.
+- Make sure that cell phones, purses, bags, makeup, and other accessories are safely hidden in your car.
+If your keys are bulky, remove everything but your car key from your keyring and put them in your back pocket, or have me hang on to them for you.
 We don’t want bulky things in your front pockets.

 Engagement Portrait Tips About Using Props